JuliaArrays/MosaicViews.jl/README.md

 ### The `MosaicView` Type

-If performance is important it is recommended to use `MosaicView` directly, as `mosaicview` is not type stable.
+The `MosaicView` constructor is simple and straightforward;

-Note that the constructor doesn't accept other parameters than the array `A` itself, it doesn't accept multiple inputs neither.
+if you need more layout options, consider calling it indirectly through `mosaicview`.

-Consequently the layout of the mosaic is encoded in the third (and optionally fourth) dimension.
-Creating a `MosaicView` this way is type stable, non-copying, and should in general give a decent performance when accessed with `getindex`.
+The layout of the mosaic is encoded in the third

-Another way to think about this is that `MosaicView` creates a mosaic of all the individual matrices enumerated in the third (and optionally fourth) dimension of the given 3D or 4D array `A`.
-This can be especially useful for creating a single composite image from a set of equally sized images.
+(and optionally fourth) dimension.
+Creating a `MosaicView` this way is type stable, non-copying, and should in general give decent performance when accessed with `getindex`.

 Let us look at a couple examples to see the type in action.
 If `size(A)` is `(2,3,4)`, then the resulting `MosaicView` will have